 The Long-Life Breakfast

 If you take a leaf out of the Okinawan breakfast book, you will be eating the best ever breakfast.
 Unfortunately, you might also be a bit grossed out.
 The breakfast of choice is miso soup (made from fermented soy beans and salt), dried fish, and a raw egg over rice with dried seaweed.
 Yum yum.
 Not.
-I think I’d rather skip the 7am seaweed experience die a few decades early.
+I think most of us would rather skip the 7am seaweed experience die a few decades early.
 But fear not – there is an Irish version of this (see below).
 So embrace this perfect Irish breakfast with me and I’ll see you for a game of tennis on your 110th birthday.

 The Perfect Irish Breakfast

 - Smoothie: Blueberry (anti-aging, mental agility) and silken tofu or yoghurt (both have brain perking tyrosine) with a teaspoon of flaxseed oil (omega 3 for brain alertness and repair)

 - Egg on toast: Omega-3 Egg (choline for endurance, plus protein to stave off hunger) on wholegrain toast (complex carbs for slow-release energy so you don’t end scoffing crisps at 11:00am)